nicholas-wordpress/router/readme.md

 route( { url: 'https://www.url-to-route-to.com' } )
 ```

 It can also be added as an event listener as a middleware inside setupRouter.
-The router will automatically detect if
-the event is a valid `a` tag, and will use the `href` value for the url automatically.

 ```javascript
 import { setupRouter, route } from 'nicholas';